JHR1986/johnhenryroche-ms3-fitnessfuel/testing.md

     - Confirm that the Navbar is identical on all html pages.

 2. Bootstrap Form for Edit Phrase:
-    - Clear input data in the three input fields and click Edit Phrase and confirm that validation is working correctly (form not submitted).
-Note: Phrase category is a dropdown menu so will remain coloured green as item (e.g. Accommodation) has already been selected when user added phrase and is a requirement, but the category can be changed by the user in Edit Page.
+    - Confirm that data from the added phrase to be edited is listed correctly and that the fields are currently green (as the information that was previously added was valid).
-    - Confirm that all fields (Phrase Category, English Phrase, Korean Phrase & Fun Fact) can be edited by the user.
+    - Confirm that all fields (Phrase Category, English Phrase, Korean Phrase & Fun Fact) can be edited by the user and that form will only submit when all fields are filled correctly (e.g. validation is working as intended).
-    - Click Edit Phrase with one of the three input fields cleared and not completed (in turn) and confirm that validation is working correctly (form not submitted).
-    - Confirm that input fields turn white when less than 4 characters entered and turn back to green when correct number of characters is entered.
-    - When correct information is entered, click Cancel button and confirm that user is directed to Phrases page and that phrase has not been edited.
+    - When correct information is present, click Cancel button and confirm that user is directed to Phrases page and that phrase has not been edited.
-    - When correct information is entered, click Edit Phrase button and confirm that user is directed to Phrases page.
+    - When correct information is present, click Edit Phrase button and confirm that user is directed to Phrases page.
     - Confirm that phrase has been edited, and that buttons to Edit or Delete phrase are listed below phrase.
     - Reduce and expand width of window to verify that the form responds as expected, and that it fits correctly on all device widths from mobile to tablet to desktop.